wsamuelw/review-data-using-SVC/README.md

-# predictive analytics using SCV
+# sentiment prediction from text data using SCV

-a quick demo to predict sentiment i.e. positive or negative from a list of reviews using SCV in python
+a quick demo to predict sentiment from text i.e. positive or negative (not neutral) from a list of reviews using SCV in python

-Here is a link to referrence
+for referrence

 https://www.analyticsvidhya.com/blog/2022/02/restaurant-reviews-analysis-model-based-on-ml-algorithms/